How Can I Introduce My Puppy To New People Safely?

 Join a puppy socialization class

 One excellent way to continue your puppy's socialization journey is to join a puppy socialization class.
 These classes offer a structured and controlled environment for your puppy to interact with other puppies and receive guidance from a professional trainer.
 The trainer will provide valuable advice, demonstrate proper socialization techniques, and ensure that play and interactions are safe and appropriate.
 Puppy socialization classes can also be a fantastic opportunity for you to connect with other puppy owners and share experiences.
-The guidance and support provided in these classes will contribute to your puppy's and development.
+The guidance and support provided in these classes will contribute to your puppy's growth and development.

 Patience and consistency